wblabio/wblabio.github.io/wgact/pixels/microsoft-advertising.md

 ## 2. Setting up the purchase conversion

-?> We will set up a new purchase conversion goal, using a purchase **event**.
+> We will set up a new purchase conversion goal, using a purchase **event**.
 It is different in the way, that we don't use a destination URL (like in most setup guides), but by using a purchase event.
 It is much less error prone and works equally well.

-1. In the menue click -> Tools -> Conversion tracking -> Conversion goals.
+1. In the menu click -> Tools -> Conversion tracking -> Conversion goals.
 2. Click -> Create conversion goal.
 3. Give it a meaningful name like `purchase` and choose `event` as type.